The Commerce Department just came down hard on Bombardier's new jet

 The dispute stems from a 2016 Delta order from the Montreal-based air and rail giant for as many as 125 C Series aircraft.
 Boeing alleges government support helped its Canadian rival establish the all-new airliner at the expense of Boeing's own 737 jets.

+Boeing claims that Bombardier is selling each C Series jet to Delta for $19.6 million.
+That's not accurate, said Delta.

+The jet's list price is nearly $80 million, but steep discounts are common.

-Boeing had recommended a heavy tariff on the jet, paid by Delta or any U.S. airline importing the aircraft. in what would be considered a major blow to Bombardier and its ability to establish the new jet in the world's largest aviation market.
+Boeing had recommended a heavy tariff on the C Series, paid by Delta or any U.S. airline importing the aircraft in what would be considered a major blow to Bombardier and its ability to establish the new jet in the world's largest aviation market.
 The preliminary decision by the trade commission for a 219.63% tariff was steeper than the 160% recommended by Boeing.

+Bombardier reacted to the decision, saying: "We strongly disagree with the Commerce Department's preliminary decision.
+The magnitude of the proposed duty is absurd and divorced from the reality about the financing of multi-billion dollar aircraft programs."

+Boeing in a statement hailed the result, saying, "This dispute has nothing to do with limiting innovation or competition, which we welcome.
+Rather, it has everything to do with maintaining a level playing field and ensuring that aerospace companies abide by trade agreements."

 The dispute has drawn in the leaders of Canada and the United Kingdom and now threatens to shoot down a $5.2 billion Boeing F/A-18 Super Hornet fighter deal with the Royal Canadian Air Force if the case isn't dropped or settled.